-The El Reventon project in Durango, Mexico was acquired by staking a 100% interest in certain claims and by entering into, on July 2006, an option agreement for an additional concession.
-Under the terms of the option agreement, the Company may earn a 100% interest in the optioned concession by making payments totalling US\$130,500 over a six year period.
+The El Reventon project in Durango, Mexico was acquired by staking a 100% interest in certain claims and by entering into, in July 2006, an option agreement for an additional concession.
+Under the terms of the option agreement, the Company would earn a 100% interest in the optioned concession by making payments totalling US\$151,000 (paid) over a seventy-seven month period expiring no later than December 27, 2012.

-The Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in its El Reventon Silver Project located in the state of Durango, Mexico.
-Under the terms of the agreement, Focus can earn its interest by the payment of US\$235,000 to the Company over 24 months and incurring US\$2,000,000 of exploration expenditures on the property over a three year period.
-Focus can earn an additional 15% by preparing a feasibility study and the payment of an additional \$100,000 to the Company.
+During the year ended February 28, 2013, the Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in its El Reventon Silver Project located in the state of Durango, Mexico.
+Under the terms of the agreement, Focus can earn its interest by the payment of US\$235,000 (US\$10,000 received) to the Company over 24 months, incurring US\$2,000,000 of exploration expenditures on the property over a three year period and the maintenance of the underlying option agreement and costs.
+Focus can earn an additional 15% by preparing a feasibility study and the payment of \$100,000 to the Company.